In the post , we visualize your ideal customer and define one or two niches that will be the focus of your firm.

-.
-To assess the things your firm excels at and what your firm needs to improve (strengths and weaknesses), as well as promising opportunities and the biggest threats to your firm’s success.
-In this post, you will learn how to perform a SWOT analysis (otherwise known as SWOT matrix) to identify the internal and external factors of your firm that most affect your marketing.
+To assess the things your firm excels at and what your law firm SWOT analysis needs to improve (strengths and weaknesses), as well as promising opportunities and the biggest threats to your firm’s success.
+In this post, you will learn how to perform a SWOT analysis (otherwise known as SWOT matrix) for law firms, to identify the internal and external factors that most affect your marketing.

 What is a SWOT Analysis?